-We’ve worked out how much the monthly mortgage payments for each property based on a 10% deposit over 25 years.
+We used our tables to compare mortgages to work out how much the monthly mortgage payments for each property based on a 10% deposit over 25 years.

 Monthly mortgage: £12,128

 While you might be able to buy the world’s best coffee just down the road, this apartment in the centre of New York comes with a price tag that could leave you a little short of spare change.
 Overlooking Central Park, the apartment comes with two large bedrooms, living room, dining room and gallery room, as well as a garden in the sky and space for your own private staff.

 You better not shout, you better not cry, this apartment won’t be around long, we’re sure you’ll see why.

 Monthly mortgage: £10,041

 The most convenient home on the market, this fully working train is ideal for the everyday commuter.
 Featuring numerous magical carriages and a range of scarily realistic animated children, this train offers the perfect platform to host festive parties.